Pipedream with Dylan Pierce

 01:01:02 - Anthony Campolo

-Yeah, but you said you had a lot of competitors though, so it's a, is, it's a large, there's a lot of people going out in the space.
-Sounds like it's what you're saying.
-Even if they do it differently from.
+Yeah, but you said you had a lot of competitors, though, so it sounds like there are a lot of people going at it in the space, even if they do it differently from you.

 01:01:11 - Dylan Pierce

-They do it differently.
-Yeah, we're, we're definitely unique in that we handle OAuth, we handle account connection, we have the code first gab integration and we're developer focused.
+They do it differently, yeah.
+We're definitely unique in that we handle OAuth, we handle account connection, we have the code-first Git integration, and we're developer-focused.
 Whereas others only have one or two of those things at a time.

 01:01:29 - Anthony Campolo

-Like yeah, there's a dev focus I think is what really stands out.
+Yeah, the dev focus is what really stands out, I think.

 01:01:34 - Dylan Pierce

-Yeah, there's other developer focused easy serverless tools but they don't have the ease of use of connecting accounts or like the library of literally thousands of pre built actions and triggers.
+Yeah, there are other developer-focused, easy serverless tools, but they don't have the ease of use of connecting accounts or the library of literally thousands of pre-built actions and triggers.

 01:01:46 - Anthony Campolo

-Like yeah, there's like you could run JavaScript code.
-It's like okay, cool.
-I could have done that with the Node server also.
+Yeah, there's, like, "You can run JavaScript code."
+It's like, okay, cool.
+I could have done that with a Node server also.

 01:01:53 - Dylan Pierce

 Exactly.
-Like you can spin up a Lambda easily under the hood, but we have a layer on top that I think is so much more fine-tuned because it's been around much longer.
-Like the newer ones you mentioned, like Val Town, they're less than two years old.
+You can spin up a Lambda easily under the hood, but we have a layer on top that I think is so much more fine-tuned because it's been around much longer.
+The newer ones you mentioned, like Val Town, are less than two years old.
 We're six years old.

 01:02:10 - Anthony Campolo

-So yeah, they're more like just giving you like these sandboxes to run code and then they're starting to build out libraries I think to connect things.
+So yeah, they're more like giving you these sandboxes to run code, and then they're starting to build out libraries to connect things.
 So I think that's also interesting.
-And you know everyone has different ideas of what they want to stitch together and uses different tools.
-So some people will want, you know, like sheets the lobby, like bringing a spreadsheet.
-And some people, like, want to build discord bots.
-And I think that's great because this stuff is so complicated.
+And everyone has different ideas of what they want to stitch together and uses different tools.
+Some people will want Sheets.
+They'll want to bring in a spreadsheet.
+And some people want to build Discord bots.
+And I think that's great, because this stuff is so complicated.
 The more companies that provide tools to make it easier, the better.

 01:02:40 - Dylan Pierce